Last updated: 26 February 2018, 13:47

 At this point in our situation analysis, things inevitably become a bit more speculative.
 It is presumed that the Wehrmacht had no heavy weaponry on the North bank of the river between Dubovac and the Romanian border.
 Why would they, when the bluff upon which stands the ancient Ram Fortress gives a commanding view over the area?
 Furthermore, the modest quayside at Ram offered an opportunity for river craft of the Kriegsmarine to moor up, maybe even refuel, clear of the recognised channel and without being next door to an obvious fixed target such as the refinery at Smederevo.

 One thing for the "to do" list during the expedition: Judge by eye the arcs of fire available.
-These will be restricted by the high ground each side of the river.
+These will be restricted by the high ground.
 At the point where the river enters the gorge, the terrain rises more than 200 metres above the river level on both sides.
 Unknown – and unknowable in the absence of eyewitnesses – is the height at which the aircraft was flying before the flak ships opened fire.
 Thus it is not possible to determine whether the aircraft was lit up by the moon, or flying in the shadow of the hills that guard the entrance to the gorge.

 Extract from the US Army Map Service series M501, Sheet NL 34-11 Beograd.